-- Access.
+- · Access.

 - Pre-planning.

-- Planning.
+- · Planning.

-- Plan Review.
+- · Plan Review.

-There have been improvements in participant satisfaction at all stages of the pathway in this quarter except for the Access stage.
-Generally, there is still work required to improve participant understanding of the NDIS process and what happens next for individuals at each stage of the process.
+Generally there have been improvements in participant satisfaction at the access stage of the pathway in this quarter.
+There is still work required to improve participant understanding of the NDIS process and what happens next for individuals at each stage of the process.